zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-02-07】[koobzaar / lol-skins](https://github.com/koobzaar/lol-skins) - [⭐] A community-maintained repository featuring all 7,669 official League of Legends skins and chromas models as custom skins.
 * 【2025-01-30】[may215 / awesome-termux-hacking](https://github.com/may215/awesome-termux-hacking) - ⚡️An awesome list of the best Termux hacking tools
 * 【2025-01-28】[Eltirosto / Degrees-of-Lewdity-Chinese-Localization](https://github.com/Eltirosto/Degrees-of-Lewdity-Chinese-Localization) - Degrees of Lewdity 游戏的授权中文社区本地化版本
 * 【2025-01-26】[jlopp / physical-bitcoin-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.